real-logic/aeron/aeron-samples/README.md

     aeron-samples/scripts/

-Before running any of the samples below the media driver needs to be launched running one of:
+Before running any of the samples below the media driver needs to be launched by running one of:

     aeron-samples/scripts/media-driver
     aeron-samples/scripts/low-latency-media-driver